barathanj/misc/README.md

-This is a technical paper I wrote for MAE 155B, the aerospace engineering senior design class at the University of California San Diego.
+This is a technical paper I wrote for MAE 155B, the Aerospace Engineering senior design class at the University of California San Diego.